duneanalytics/docs/docs/tables/user-generated.md

 ### Testing Abstractions

-Another great use case of utilizing the "create" function is to test out if the Pull Request you are making to our abstractions github actually produce the intended results.
-Simply try running the query with the schema **dune\_user\_generated** instead of the actual schema that you want in Github.
+Another great use case of utilizing the "create" function is to test out if the Pull Request you are making to our abstractions GitHub actually produce the intended results.
+Simply try running the query with the schema **dune\_user\_generated** instead of the actual schema that you want in GitHub.

 If the test succeeds, you can proceed in making the Pull Request.
 If you can please attach the "Test Table/View" into the Pull Request.

 ### View Definition

-To find out how a particular view got created you can run queries against pgsql base tables.
+To find out how a particular view got created you can run queries against PostgreSQL base tables.

 **A particular view**